fdelgados/python-ddd-skeleton/README.md

 # Python DDD Skeleton
 This is a simple skeleton to build DDD projects in Python.
-The project is build on top of Flask framework and writen in Python version 3.9
+The project is build on top of Flask framework and written in Python version 3.9

 ## Installation